-One pedal drive This allows you to both brake and accelerate using only the accelerator pedal.
+This allows you to both brake and accelerate using only the accelerator pedal.
 The function can be turned on or off in the display.
+One pedal drive

-Drive modes You can configure the car for daily driving or set your car's power delivery to prioritise range or performance.
+You can configure the car for daily driving or set your car's power delivery to prioritise range or performance.
+Drive modes